yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 - [AutoYaST doc](https://github.com/SUSE/doc-sle/blob/deb9fe3b4bc13a54c12cc34f56d22b7f31a22db9/xml/ay_bigfile.xml#L139)

-## Ca Management module has been dropped
+## CA Management module has been dropped

 The module for CA Management (**yast2-ca-management**) has been removed from SLE15, and for the time being there is no replacement available.
 It will affect all the